cms-sw/cms-sw.github.io/cms_coding_rules.md

 14. Do not use "\_" as ﬁrst character, except for user-defined suffixes (used in user-defined literals).
 Only use it as the last character for class data member names, not local variable names.
 15. Do not use "\_\_".
 16. Use clear and explanatory variable names.
-17. For class/enum/struct/namespace/global scope constants prefix `k` is slightly preferred (this applies to what can be referred to as `TypeName::kConstantName` or `namespaceName::kConstantName`) . (\*)
+17. For class/enum/struct/namespace/global scope constants prefix `k` is preferred for new sets of constants (this applies to what can be referred to as `TypeName::kConstantName` or `namespaceName::kConstantName`) . (\*) Allowed exception: existing sets of constants can continue to use different naming convention,

 ## 3 -- Style Rules
 1. Do not indent pre-processor directives -- there should be no leading spaces before a directive.  (\*)